kristen-sauby/learnerpkg/README.md

 This is an example R package that includes examples of how to write functions, how to test functions, how to include citations, how to use templates, and more.
+Take a look at the package files on GitHub to see the behind-the-scenes code that generated these pages and functionality.